5 Reasons Why You Need To Speak The Local Language To Live Abroad

 Now, I’m not even talking about buying a house or setting up a business, but about basic things.
 This includes tasks like getting health insurance, registering your home address in a city, getting your tax information (and subsequently filing your taxes), acquiring license plates for your car, switching over your driver’s license, or simply opening a bank account.
 Pretty necessary, right?
 All of these will require speaking to (often bitter) locals and filling out documents in another language.

 If you already feel frustrated handling bureaucratic tasks in English, imagine talking to irritated civil servants and filling out paperwork in Russian, German or Turkish!
-It’s not fun at all, and the only way you’ll get through it is by speaking the local language.
+It’s not fun at all, and the only way you’ll get through it is to speak the local language.

 Here are two common situations that can easily make you panic when you’re in a place where you don’t speak the language.
 First, all those simple questions at the cash register: Do you need a bag?
 Will you pay with cash or by credit card?
 Do you have, or would you like to have a points card?
 Do you want to donate 1 cent to the abandoned kittens foundation?
 Every question adds another drop of sweat to your forehead.
 In the end, you pay and walk away thinking that you said everything wrong but you managed to get what you wanted.
 Hopefully.

 Second situation: You managed to get an internet plan with unlimited calls to your country of origin for an incredible rate.
 When the first bill arrives, you realize that you’re being charged three times as much as you thought you would be.
 What now?
 Well, you have to call customer service to tell them the whole story of how you were so excited about the deal but now are being overcharged.
 While this scenario is specific, calling customer service for help or clarification is common for most people, but it’s more complicated in another country.
 Believe me, this scenario is one of those moments where being able to speak the local language really makes your life easier.